Netflix/metaflow-docs/docs/api/README.md

 Notably, all APIs documented here are subject to Metaflow's **backward compatibility promise**: You may use these APIs knowing that they are very stable and highly unlikely to change across Metaflow versions.
-In contrast, APIs not documented here are considered experimental and they are subject to change.
+Rest assured that all APIs featured anywhere in Metaflow docs are covered here.

 ## Decorators